 Another imperfect portrait: Schulman’s The Heinlein Interview, while wide-ranging, is from 1973 and is from one Libertarian to another libertarian — can’t be dismissed, has many important things, but should be viewed in that light.
-(And it is notable how Heinlein’s speaking voice is and is not like his character’s voices.)
+(And it is notable how Heinlein’s speaking voice is and is not like the voices of his characters.)

 Moving into criticism: Franklin’s America As Science Fiction was written by a man who was in the US Navy and then became a Maoist — and who thus so offended Ginny that she left the house when he arrived to interview Heinlein.
 It’s solid, especially for historical context, though it can try to read too much into some very minor stories (e.g. Year Of The Jackpot).
 Written by a Capital-C Communist, it also has a bunch of capitalist / communist constructions that are not super applicable in 2022, but that are very applicable in the context of Heinlein’s own political arc from ardent socialist to leave-me-alone libertarian.